lipeeeee/luna-chess/README.md

 1. implement Luna in a webserver(such as firebase)
 2. Add a bit of randomness when it comes to computer moves
-3. make so winning side doesnt play random moves just because it is winnign